virajvaidya/VARAustraliaHousingForecast/README.md

 The model computes a Vector Autoregressive forecast for the following 4 quarters, i.e. for the year 2021.

+Some limitations of this model to be kept in mind however; the model assumes all the variables specified above are exogenous, which is highly unlikely.
+There is a high chance that the model suffers from overfitting.

 The ForecastFile.ipynb file might have some issues loading on some devices due to its size.